grant-brooks/Attendance/README.md

 <img src="Application Icon.png" width="200" height="200" align="center" />
-# Attendance
+# Robotics Attendance
 Helps to keep track of robotics club attendance.

 ##Proximity Detection

-With Proximity Detection, **Attendance** detects whether or not you are within an ample distance of the school to mark yourself present at robotics and acts accordingly.
+With Proximity Detection, **Robotics Attendance** detects whether or not you are within an ample distance of the school to mark yourself present at robotics and acts accordingly.
 If you are outside of the ample distance, you will not be able to mark yourself present.

 ##Elegant Design

-The interface design of **Attendance** is simple in its aesthetic familiarity, yet takes liberties as an iPad application to flirt with desktop-level design schemes.
+The interface design of **Robotics Attendance** is simple in its aesthetic familiarity, yet takes liberties as an iPad application to flirt with desktop-level design schemes.

 ##Statistical Functionality

-**Attendance** tracks various data about your reported attendance at robotics, allowing you to judge for yourself how complete your dossier is.
+**Robotics Attendance** tracks various data about your reported attendance at robotics, allowing you to judge for yourself how complete your dossier is.

 ---------------------------------------------------------------------------------------------------------------------